 Phoenix is well-known for its desert landscape and insanely hot weather.
 What many people don’t realize is that the entire, enormous metro area, commonly called “the Valley,” is exceptionally dog friendly.

 From hundreds of dog friendly restaurants across the valley and “Bark at the Park” Diamondbacks games to dog friendly hiking trails and dozens of off-leash dog parks, Phoenix should be high on your list of dog friendly weekend getaways.
-Just not during the summer.
+Just not during the summer months.
 Seriously.

 Hiking is truly a way of life here, so introduce your pup to the magic of the Southwest desert with one of the many dog friendly hikes in Phoenix.